Domestic Abuse policy

 Responding to a Report of Domestic Abuse

-Concerns about, or reports of domestic abuse, can be made to any Jigsaw Group employee, or a contractor/agent.
-It is the recipient’s responsibility to then ensure that information is logged properly, and a concern raised as stated within the Group’s Domestic Abuse Procedure.
+Concerns about or reports of domestic abuse could be reported to any member of Jigsaw Homes staff, or a contractor/agent.
+It is the recipient’s responsibility to ensure that information is logged properly, and a concern raised as stated within our DA Procedure.

-When a Jigsaw employee suspects or witnesses domestic abuse taking place in our homes or neighbourhoods, they must refer it as a concern and ring the police if there is a current threat to any individual.
+When a member of Jigsaw staff suspects or witnesses domestic abuse taking place in our homes or neighbourhoods, they must refer it as a concern and ring the police if there is a current threat to any individual.
 We will provide clear guidance and training for all relevant staff on how to be alert to the symptoms and signs of domestic abuse and how to report their concerns.
-Our contractors and agents will also be required to be alert to the symptoms and signs of domestic abuse and to report them to Jigsaw Group.
+Our contractors and agents will also be required to be alert to the symptoms and signs of domestic abuse and report them to Jigsaw Homes.

 We will ensure that the survivor is aware of referrals that will be made on their behalf from the beginning of the process and seek agreement from them to any referrals.